AlpenMo/my-docs-site/docs/software-downloads.md

 {:toc}

 ---
 Once you have your workstation, you'll need to download the required software.
-Follow the instructions on this page to get everything you need to work.
+Follow the instructions on this page to get everything you need.

 {: .note }
 For software licenses that require purchasing, ask your supervisor for the corporate credit card information.